GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/node-removed-by-autoscaler.md

 ### Success Reason

-The node {NODE} was unavailable for reasons other than scale down by the cluster autoscaler.
+The node {node} was unavailable for reasons other than scale down by the cluster autoscaler.